 We have four Faculties in our University.
-Each Faculty has its own mode of assessment based on the rules and regulations of
+Each Faculty has its own mode of assessment based on the rules and regulations specific to the each department and programme.
+To find out more about how each department or faculty assesses their students, please contact that specific department or faculty.

-The marking criteria depends on your lecturer and the subject.
+Marks and rubrices depend on your lecturer and the subjects you study.
 If you are not sure about the marking criteria you need to get in touch with your lecturer during the University working hours.

 Depending upon the requirements and workload the subjects are scheduled in either one of the semesters or both semesters.